AGH-107

-AGH-107 is a potent, selective, water-soluble and brain penetrant full agonist at the 5HT7 serotonin receptor.
+AGH-107 is a potent, selective, water-soluble and brain penetrant full agonist at the 5-HT7 serotonin receptor of the imidazolylindole family.
 AGH-107 is one of the few examples of low-basicity aminergic receptor agonists, which may underlie its high selectivity over the related central nervous system targets.
 AGH-107 was found to reverse the impairment in novel object recognition caused by MK-801 in mice.
 The relatively short half-life in rodents inhibited its use as a molecular probe.